-A cesarean section, also called a C-section, is surgery to deliver a baby through the abdomen when it is impossible or not advised to deliver the baby through the vagina.
+A cesarean section, also called a C-section, is surgery to deliver a baby through the abdomen.
+It's used when:

 In the United stated, about 32% of all births are delivered by C-section.
 The procedure is done less often in most other countries.
 For example, about 15% of births are delivered via C-sections in the Netherlands, and 25% are delivered that way in England, Wales and Canada.

-A C-section may be done for reasons related to the mother's or the baby's health, or conditions related to the pregnancy or process of labor.
+A C-section may be done for reasons related to the health of the mother or baby, or conditions related to the pregnancy or process of labor.

 Reasons related to a mother's health that may lead to a C-section include:

 Past surgeries involving the uterus.
-The most common such surgery is a past C–section.
-However, many women can try to deliver a baby vaginally after a previous C-section.
+The most common such surgery is a past C–section, in the thick part of the uterus, a so-called classical cesarean.
+These are the minority of cesareans however.
+And many women can try to deliver a baby vaginally after a previous C-section.

 Infection.
 If a mother has an infection that may be passed on to the baby during a vaginal delivery, that's another case when a C-section would be recommended.
-In some women with HIV, for example, cesarean delivery may be recommended to minimize the risk of the baby being infected during the course of labor and delivery.
+In some women with HIV or genital herpes, for example, cesarean delivery may be recommended to minimize the risk of the baby being infected during the course of labor and delivery.

 Reasons for cesarean delivery related to the baby's condition include: